This post may contain affiliate links. As an Amazon.com Associate I earn from qualifying purchases. Find full

 This breastfeeding and pumping routine will drastically help you build a freezer stash more quickly.

-I didn’t start a routined pumping schedule until six weeks postpartum.
+I myself, didn’t start a routined pumping schedule until six weeks postpartum.
 By then, my breast milk supply had already been regulated by my baby and I became a “just-enougher” with little to no extra milk per day to stash away.

-So take it from me, having a freezer stash of surplus breast milk as back up really feels good, which is another reason why I love Milkology’s breastfeeding courses.
+So take it from me, having a freezer stash of surplus breast milk as a back-up really feels good.
+Which is another reason why I love Milkology’s breastfeeding courses.

-Because they also teach you how to build a freezer stash, how to safely store and handle breast milk and how to troubleshoot any breastfeeding issues that may arise.
+This online breastfeeding class also teaches you how to build a freezer stash, how to safely store and handle breast milk and how to troubleshoot any breastfeeding issues that may arise.